-Heat records are falling all over the world and there is little relief at night because nighttime temperatures are not dropping like they used to.
-If you work outside or in a hot environment such as a steel mill, kitchen, bakery or even an unairconditioned office you are in uncharted thermal territory.
+Heat records are falling all over the world.
+Heatwaves are coming more often and are more deadly than ever.
+If you work outside or in a hot environment such as a steel mill, kitchen, bakery or even an unairconditioned office you are in uncharted territory.

 One of the main ways the body cools it self is through the evaporation of sweat.
 If your sweat cannot evaporate because of the large amount of moisture in the air (humidity) you can easily overheat.
 That is why the humidity of the air is so important when discussing heat stress.